AlexanderKud/Point_Search_JLP/README.md

 Requires C/C++ OpenMP Library to be installed. <a href="https://www.openmp.org">https://www.openmp.org</a>

 This is a pre_update.
-Final Update will implement entire set of ec logic from JLP BSGS.cpp
+Final Update will implement entire set of batch point addition logic from JLP BSGS.cpp
 - batch addition/subtraction
 - batch inversion
 - center of the group